Srz97/deforestation/README.md

 ## User Experience (UX)

+## Website Intentions
+ To enhance user knowledge and create awarenes about the Ruthless cutting of tress’s and destruction of forests which leads to motivates an individual being along with the idea to take few easy steps.The prosperous benefits of implementing on some simple steps would be fruit-full for every one with the passage of time.

 ## Initial Discussion

 Deforestation is an online web page that informs and creates awarness amoung the user about the current rate of Deforestaion and steps which could be taken in order to protect our planet from ruthless cutting of trees.